 - Additional rate tax (45%): £125,140+

-There is the £100,000 abatement that needs to be taken into account, and it applies to higher earners.
-Many umbrella companies will not include this amount in take-home pay calculations – be wary.
+A £100,000 abatement applies to higher earners and needs to be taken into account.
+Many umbrella companies will not include this amount in take-home pay calculations, so be wary.

 For every £1 over £100,000 you earn within a tax year, you will lose £2 of your personal allowance.